GertPauwels/daos-step-by-step/part2_modify_daos_server_yml_to_use_SCM_and_NVMe.md

   	    bdev_list: ["0000:5e:00.0"]
 The value *nvme* for **bdev_class** defines one or more NVMe devices are used.

 The value for **scm_list** is a list of PCIe addresses of NVMe/PCIe devices.
 The output of **daos_server storage scan** shows this system has four NVMe SSD devices.
 Only one device will be configured here, but the list can contain more devices.
-In the output of **daos_server storage scan** it is shown that *0000:5e:00.0* and *0000:5f:00.0* are conected to CPU0.
+In the output of **daos_server storage scan** it is shown that *0000:5e:00.0* and *0000:5f:00.0* are connected to CPU0.

 ## Start DAOS server
 Open a terminal and run